ssupshub/Explain-This-Page/README.md

 **Q: How much content can it process?**
 A: Up to 50,000 characters (about 8,000 words).

-**Q: Does it work offline?**
-A: Yes!
-Everything runs locally in your browser.

 **Q: Will it slow down my browser?**
 A: No, it only runs when you activate it.